Bexley Autism Strategy

 Next steps

-Bexley Autism Partnership Board
+About the Bexley Autism Partnership Board

-The Bexley Autism Partnership Board brings together a range of partners to oversee the implementation of the Borough’s Autism Strategy and Action Plans.
+The Bexley Autism Partnership Board brings together a range of partners to oversee the implementation of the Borough’s Autism Strategy and Action Plan(s).

 Our aim is to improve services that support and meet the locally identified needs of people with autism, their families and carers in line with statutory guidance.